 Adding a college is easy!
 You may add a college using the add button in the search results list.
 You can also select a college and add them using the "Add to My Colleges" button from their info screen.

 Once you've added colleges, you can see them on your Dashboard and in your My Colleges tab.
 Keep in mind you may only add up to 20 colleges.
 You may adjust your list of colleges at any time.
+Once you've submitted, you will not be able to remove those schools from your My Colleges list.

 * While some colleges may charge an application fee, others have no fee to apply.
 And, many will offer fee waivers under certain circumstances, including financial need, veteran status, and more.